 A notable example occurred in 2013 when a disgruntled employee sabotaged a power substation in California.
 The attack caused extensive damage, leaving thousands without power and exposing vulnerabilities in the physical security of critical infrastructure.
 Insider threats can also occur in digital environments, where trusted individuals may compromise sensitive systems through intentional actions or negligence.

-Organizations are addressing insider threats through enhanced screening processes, continuous monitoring of employee activity, and fostering a workplace culture that discourages grievances from escalating to sabotage.
+Organizations are addressing insider threats through enhanced screening processes, continuous employee activity monitoring, and fostering a workplace culture that discourages grievances from escalating to sabotage.
 However, balancing these measures with employee privacy remains a key challenge.

 Hacktivists and Cybercriminals